-(iii) Narrative - A living-educational-theory is a narrative (Squire et al., 2008; Wolgemuth, j. & Agosto, V., 2019) that includes an evidence and values-based explanation of educational influence in learning.
-In presenting a narrative we bear in mind, Connelly's and Clandinin's (1990) point about validity criteria for narrative inquiry:

-We think a variety of criteria, some appropriate to some circumstances and some to others, will eventually be the agreed-upon norm.
-It is currently the case that each inquirer must search for and defend, the criteria that best apply to his or her work.
+(iii) Narrative - A living-educational-theory is a narrative (Squire, Andrews, and Tamboukou 2008; Wolgemuth and Agosto 2019) that includes an evidence and valuesbased explanation of educational influence in learning.
+In presenting a narrative we bear in mind, Connelly and Clandinin's (1990) point about validity criteria for narrative inquiry: We think a variety of criteria, some appropriate to some circumstances and some to others, will eventually be the agreed-upon norm.
+It is currently the case that each inquirer must search for and defend, the criteria that best apply to his or her work